AguaClara/Textbook/Introduction/Grand_Challenges.rst

  #.
 Zero settled sludge in the main part of the sedimentation tank
  #.
 Hydraulically cleaned sedimentation tank with no moving parts
  #.
 Floc Hopper that consolidates the floc slurry prior to draining.
  #.
-Floc blanket that is stable due to loss to or gain from settled sludge
+Floc filter that is stable due to loss to or gain from settled sludge

 Filtration
 ----------